dufferzafar/Cmder/Readme.md

 Was customizing it for myself, thought I'd just share it.

-I now use AHK to pass the current explorer directory as a parameter.
+I use Autohotkey to pass the current explorer directory as a parameter.
+Without which it'll launch in the directory where "Cmder.bat" is placed.

 I've added "msysgit", "gow", "putty" for myself.
 They are in the vendor folder.
-You can place other 3rd party stuff in the same folder.
+You can place other 3rd party stuff there too.

 See the ".gitignore" file for the entire structure.